programmatically/ssl-cipher-pci-compliant-centos-whm-cpanel/README.md

-# ssl-cipher-pci-compliant-centos-whm
+# ssl-cipher-pci-compliant-centos-whm-cpanel

 This project is aimed at getting a PCI compliant SSL cipher server set-up for Centos/WHM that will still get an A+ on ssllabs.com

--V WHM 11.52.1
+-V WHM 11.52.1 + Cpanel

 ##Instructions